 Sleep Position #2: Right-Side Sleeping

-Sometimes people prefer to sleep in the fetal position, which is essentially side sleeping with the knees brought up and the back curved forward.
-While sleeping in the fetal position is not typically a threat to sleep apnea, it can create other issues with the neck or back, especially as we get older.
+One of the right-side sleeping variants, the fetal position, is actually the most popular sleeping position for Americans.
+It’s not a threat to sleep apnea, but it can create other issues with your neck or back especially as you get older.
 If you prefer to sleep in the fetal position, consider staying on your side but stretching out a little bit.
-Or consider putting a pillow between your knees to allow for additional comfort and good back and neck support.
+Another option is to consider putting a pillow between your knees to allow for additional comfort and good back and neck support.
 You may find that this is a healthier and more pleasant alternative.

-Sleep Position #3: Prone (stomach) Sleeping
+Sleep Position #3: Prone (Stomach) Sleeping

-Sleep Position #4: Supine (back) Sleeping
+Sleep Position #4: Supine (Back) Sleeping

 Supine sleeping is not generally recommended and receives the lowest rating.
 Back sleeping is the least recommended position as it causes the sleeper to be more likely to snore and twice as likely to experience sleep apnea.

 Back sleeping works against gravity and causes the soft tissues in the upper airway (including the adenoids, the tongue, and the uvula) to crowd and create upper airway resistance.
 The term for this type of obstruction is positional obstructive sleep apnea.
 Simply put, when the tongue relaxes back, our sleep apnea gets worse.
 Many people who struggle with sleep apnea have historically chosen back sleeping as their sleep position of choice.

 If you are currently a back sleeper, get a better pillow, and try experimenting with side sleeping to see what it can do for your rest As a bonus, you may find that it is more comfortable over time!

 Bottom line: the fewer the obstructions, the better.
 We take sleep seriously and want to help you get good rest.
 If you are not a side sleeper and have sleep apnea, check out our positional sleep apnea treatment options here.